miarec/ansible-promtail/README.md

 ```

 - `job_name` = unique name for the scrape job, its recommended to include variable {{ promtail_hostname }} if multiple promtail clients are reporting
-- `label`    = label for job, this can be used to organize queries
 - `path`     = location of log files or directory to scrape

 ## Example Playbook